 - Increase your confidence studying and living away from home

-- Your commitment is only two hours a week!
+- Your commitment is only three hours a week!

 A field school is a group of TRU students who travel abroad together under the leadership of a TRU faculty member.
 Schools range from two to eight weeks, depending on the discipline, and include work prior to departure and upon return.